 Candidates are required to complete a minimum of 15 credit hours in graduate program courses, 9 of which must be in Computer Science (excluding COMP 601W and COMP 6999).

 Full-time students are expected to complete their course work within their first year of studies.
-Part-time students are expected to complete their course work by the end of the seventh semester in program.
+Part-time students are expected to complete their course work by the end of the seventh semester in their program.

 Each candidate is required to submit an acceptable thesis.
 The thesis project may involve a theoretical investigation and/or the development of an original, practical system.
 Each candidate is required to present a tentative outline of his/her proposed research to the Supervisor, with a copy to the Department Committee on Graduate Studies, by the end of his/her third semester in the program (sixth semester for part-time students).
 A fifteen minute oral presentation of the proposal is to be scheduled and given within four weeks of the submission date.

-Prior to submission of a thesis, normally in the last semester of the program, candidates are required to present a seminar on the thesis topic, methods employed and research results.
+Prior to submission of a thesis, normally in the last semester of the program, candidates are required to present a seminar on the thesis topic, methods employed, and research results.